casatwy/CTPersistance/readme.md

-pod "CTPersistence"
+pod "CTPersistance"

-CTPersistance is a sqlite wrapper which help you to handle with database.
+`CTPersistance` is a sqlite wrapper which help you to handle with database.

 I'm still writing this document, you can check test case for usage.